 …And hit the bath.
 Once you get home the tub should be your first port of call.
 Some people may add Epsom salts or oils, others may prefer some Matey bubbles, candlelight and Michale Buble playing in the background.
 The most important thing for your recovery though is to make it hot.
 Heat is good for increased blood flow and blood brings oxygen and nutrients into the muscles for recovery, explains Sports Scientist and resident Sports Masseuse, Petrus De Jager.

 Give your body a few days rest so that the worst soreness is gone and then book in for a sports massage at the gym.
 Massage can get blood flow into all the muscles of the body better as you can apply specific pressure to tight and knotted areas where it is hard to get to yourself, says De Jager.
 15 minutes on a foam roller at home won’t cut it, we’re afraid.

 Go A Little Deeper

 After your massage it’s also worth following up with the gym’s in-house osteopath.
-Your joints take the impact and dissipate the forces from running, and that impact can take a toll over the course of a marathon.
+Your joints take the impact and dissipate the forces from running, and that impact can take a toll over the course of a long distance race.
 There are lots of joints to look after, too.
 For example, there are 35 joints in the foot and ankle, three in the knee, five in the hip and pelvis, and five in the lower back.

 Osteopaths can assess whether any of these joints are stiff or injured, and whether they will prevent you from fully recovering and returning to running at your full potential.
 They articulate each of these joints to reduce stiffness, increase blood flow as well as the range of movement in each joint, reveals in-house Osteopath Jonathan Bailey-Teyletche.
 When combined with massage techniques and advice on appropriate footwear and stretching, the osteo can put you on the path to full recovery.
 Until next year, that is.